Home

 The United Methodist Committee is different from the United Methodist Congress of the Deaf and was originally created by members of UMCD.
 Thanks to a strong and concerted effort by UMCD members, the United Methodist Committee is recognized and funded by the United Methodist Church through the General Board of Global Ministries.

 The United Methodist Congress of the Deaf remains an independent organization focused on increasing Christian leadership and discipleship within the Deaf, signing community.
-UMCD holds conferences biennially and recently held its first international conference in Baltimore , Washington with attendees from several countries.
+UMCD holds conferences biennially and recently held its first international conference in Baltimore, Washington with attendees from several countries.
 Jurisdictional area chapters hold local conferences on the years in between the larger UMCD conferences.

------ Candis Shannon
+--- Candis Shannon

-The United Methodist Committee on Ministries With
+The United Methodist Committee on Deaf and Hard of Hearing Ministries (DHM)

 winevah@yahoo.com